Distinguished Advisor, Exploration, Woodside Energy Ltd

 Mark has over 26 years of experience in oil and gas exploration and development.
 In 1992 Mark joined Woodside Energy Limited where over a 22 year period he has held a variety of exciting roles with technical and management accountabilities.

 He is a member of the APPEA Exploration Subcommittee and Curtin University Geology Advisory Board.

 Meryl is the Acting Head of Business Development at ASX200 gold miner St Barbara Ltd. She has a passion for resources sector education and talent pipeline for the industry’s future.
 Meryl also has a particular interest in the retention and advancement of women in the sector and is the founder and patron of the Get Into Resources event.
 Meryl is a Graduate of the Australian Institute of Company Directors and also sits on the Governing Council of North Metropolitan TAFE.

 Board Member since 2014

-Ryan has a BSc and MSc in Soil Science from the University of Tennessee and a PhD in Applied Geology from Curtin University.
-He joined CSIRO 10 years ago and has worked on numerous regolith and groundwater geochemistry projects related to gold, base metal, Ni, REE and U mineral exploration.
-He coordinates a number of CSIRO’s technology transfer activities.
-Ryan is Vice President and a Fellow of the Association of Applied Geochemists, and a member of the Geoconference committee.
+Ryan is a Principal Research Scientist and the Group Leader of Predictive Mineral Systems Science with CSIRO.
+He has a BSc and MSc in Soil Science from the University of Tennessee and a PhD in Applied Geology from Curtin University.
+Following his PhD, Ryan joined CSIRO 15 years ago and has worked on numerous regolith and groundwater geochemistry projects related to gold, base metal, Ni and U mineral exploration.
+Ryan is the Past-President and a Fellow of the Association of Applied Geochemists.
+He is a Board member of the Australian Geoscience Council and Elements journal.